 - The Hebrew word riyk (7385) means “empty”

 - The Hebrew word vohu (922), as we have seen, also means “empty”

 - The Hebrew word ayin (369) means, “nothing”

 - The Hebrew word b’li’mah (1099) also means “nothing/nothingness” but it only occurs once in the Biblical text, in the above passage of Job 26

 - The Hebrew word m’humah (4103) means “confusion”

-But chaos does not really have another Hebrew word associated with it.
-Some translations take some of the words above and render them as the word chaos, but if we were to eliminate all the words that have other equivalent Hebrew words, the only one left standing appears to be chaos.
+Chaos does not really have another Hebrew word associated with it.
+It stands alone.
+If we were to eliminate all the words that have other equivalent Hebrew words, the only word left is chaos.

 Probably the most common rendering of tohu as chaos occurs in Isaiah 24: